jbrunton/clean-arch-katas/katas/game-of-life.md

 Add the following parameters to customise the inputs:

 1. The width and height of the game board.
-2. The max number of turns.
+2. The number of cells to populate on the board (you can continue to populate them from the top left for now).
-3. The delay between renders in milliseconds.
+3. The max number of turns.

 Hints: